Flowpack/Flowpack.NodeTemplates/README.md

 ## TL;DR

 1. `composer require flowpack/nodetemplates`
-2. Add templates to your nodetypes configuratio in NodeTypes.yaml, as described in the examples below
+2. Add templates to your nodetypes configuration in NodeTypes.yaml, as described in the examples below
 3. Use the new React UI

 ## Hello world